Scientific and Technical Capabilities

 - To provide appropriate state-of-the-art statistical analysis, interpretation, and reporting of anti-cancer research studies;

 - To support UACC clinical trials by serving on the Scientific Review Committee, the UACC Data and Safety Monitoring Board, and the Cancer Prevention Phase I/II Consortium Data and Safety Monitoring Board.

-One of the key functions of the BSS is to provide biostatistical collaboration and consultation to The University of Arizona Cancer Center (UACC) investigators.
-The personnel of the BSS are active in all phases of study design, conduct, data management, statistical analysis, and manuscript preparation.
+One of the key functions of the BSR is to provide biostatistical collaboration and consultation to The University of Arizona Cancer Center (UACC) investigators.
+The personnel of the BSR are active in all phases of study design, conduct, data management, statistical analysis, and manuscript preparation.
 Services offered are: protocol development; review of Cancer Center protocols; data analysis and reporting; statistical database applications; data services and computer programming; education and training; and statistical consultation and collaboration.

-Personnel in the BSS have wide-ranging involvement across the research activities of the UACC, including clinical, translational, basic, and population research.
+Personnel in the BSR have wide-ranging involvement across the research activities of the UACC, including clinical, translational, basic, and population research.
 Biostatistical collaboration and consultation have been provided for investigators in each of the four scientific programs in the UA Cancer Center.
 Collaboration of Biometry personnel with Cancer Center investigators on the design, conduct, analysis, and interpretation of cancer studies continues to enhance the quality of the research.

 - Chemoprevention of Skin Cancer Program Project (P01CA27502; P.I., David Alberts): Basic science and early phase prevention studies designed to develop oral and topical compounds for reversal of precancerous skin lesions.

 - SPORE in Gastrointestinal Cancer (P50CA95060; P.I., P. Thompson-Carino): The long-term objective is to prevent and cure GI cancers.
 The overall translational goal is to develop novel and more effective approaches to prevention and treatment.